-This Cornell Johnson 2011 MBA Application tip post is one of a series of posts providing MBA application and essay advice for applicants to top MBA programs around the world.
-You can access the entire series at https://blog.accepted.com/acceptedcom_blog/tag/2011-mba-application-tips.
-My tips for answering Johnson‘s essay questions are in blue below.
+This Cornell Johnson 2012 MBA Application tip post is one in a series providing MBA application and essay advice for applicants to top MBA programs around the world.
+Review the entire 2012 MBA Application Tips series for more valuable MBA essay advice.

 Essays Required for All Applicants:

-2) What career do you plan to pursue upon completion of an MBA degree and why?
-How will the Johnson School help you achieve this goal?
-(400 word limit)
+1) What career do you plan to pursue upon completion of an MBA degree and why?

 Have a little fun with the question.
-You can reveal something about your youth, influential experiences or people, challenges, hobbies, interests, passions… It’s Your Life Story.
+You certainly have a lot of options and flexibility here.
+You can reveal something about your youth, influential experiences or people, challenges, hobbies, interests, passions… Perhaps where you intend to be in 30 years.
+It’s Your Life Story.

 Essay Required for All Re-applicants: How did you strengthen your application since you last applied to the Johnson School?(400 word limit)